guyroutledge/jekyll-blog/_posts/blog/2014-01-14-variables-in-javascript-object-properties.md

 This example is trivial and doing a similar task might be more suited to using a [`for...in` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in).
-However, for more complex situations, we can use other Javascript operations to construct the contents of our bracket notation:
+However, for more complex situations like a recent side project of mine where I created [an interactive box model demo](http://guyroutledge.github.io/box-model), we can use other Javascript operations and construct a _variable_ object key with bracket notation:

 {% highlight javascript %}
     var setProperties = function(){